 writes data just before the app goes to sleep again, whereas atomicState

-if there are concerns for simultaneous execution and concerns over state data related to that.
-(These objects do refer to the same data and can be mixed in the same app if needed, though most developers choose one or the other.)
+objects refer to the same data and can be mixed in the same app if needed, but most developers choose one or the other based on the requirements of the app.

 Example: state.foo = "bar"